sabio-engineering/cookbook-dvelp/guides/Git.md

 git commit --verbose
 ```

-Use the following template to write a [good commit message]:
+Use the following template for writing a [good commit message]:

     Present-tense summary under 50 characters